EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-do-i-want-to-work-for-your-company.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: do-i-want-to-work-for-your-company
 title: Do I want to work for your company?
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=46
-categories:
-  - Uncategorized
 ---

 How to research a company using LinkedIn, Glassdoor, and others to find out who they are and what they value.